Ramshay History, Family Crest & Coats of Arms

 Early Origins of the Ramshay family

-Huntingdon, where the first record of the name was Simund de Ramesie who witnessed the charter by Turstan filius Leuingus of the church of Livingston to the Abbey of Holyrod (c.
+The surname Ramshay was first found in Huntingdon, where the first record of the name was Simund de Ramesie who witnessed the charter by Turstan filius Leuingus of the church of Livingston to the Abbey of Holyrod (c.
 1153-1156.)
-CITATION[CLOSE]

 Early History of the Ramshay family

 This web page shows only a small excerpt of our Ramshay research.
 Another 477 words (34 lines of text) covering the years 1335, 1618, 1633, 1700, 1574, 1695, 1620, 1688, 1672, 1674, 1682, 1624, 1696, 1673, 1684, 1689, 1646, 1686, 1758, 1686, 1743, 1619, 1688, 1659, 1658 and are included under the topic Early Ramshay History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Ramsay, Ramsey and others.